Health and Safety

 - Commuter students will complete their baseline testing the weekend of January 30 and 31.

 - Faculty and staff will complete their baseline test on the first day that they return to work or during the week of January 25.

-For questions about an exception to surveillance testing twice a week please contact the Task Force.
+For questions about an exception to surveillance testing please contact the Task Force.